MageMusti/Genetic-Program-For-Equation/README.md

 MAXMUT: The Maximum Number of Mutation That Occur Per Generation.(Default: Floor of GENSIZE/10)

+NEWP: The Probability of a New Introduction Occurring.(Default: 0.1)

+MAXNEW: The Maximum Number of New Introduction That Occur Per Generation.(Default: Floor of GENSIZE/10)

 REPORT: The Path to Report PDF file Without .pdf Extension.(Default: Result.pdf in Project Directory)

 VERBOSE: Pause After Each Generation to Show Crossover and Mutation verbose Output with Total and Average Error(Default: False)

 FSET: The Set of Operations and Function to Include in Program.
-Add E for Exponentiation, P for Square and Cube,R for Square root and Cube Root, T for sin,cos and tan.(Default: Addition,Subtraction,Multiplication and Division only).
+Add E for Exponentiation, P for Square and Cube,R for Square root and Cube Root, T for sin,cos and tan, L for Exponentiation and  Logarithm..(Default: Addition,Subtraction,Multiplication and Division only).

 ### Configure Using CLI